mesonbuild/meson/docs/markdown/Reference-manual.md

 - `get_define(definename)` returns the given preprocessor symbol's value as a string or empty string if it is not defined.
-  The method will concatenate string literals as the compiler would.
+  Starting with 0.47.0, this method will concatenate string literals as the compiler would.
 E.g. `"a" "b"` will become `"ab"`.

 - `get_id()` returns a string identifying the compiler.
 For example, `gcc`, `msvc`, [and more](Reference-tables.html#compiler-ids).